-Copley said implementation of a critical item program would give an increase "and increase that something is wrong," thus justifying a closer look.
+Copley said implementation of a critical item program would give an inspector "an indication that something is wrong," thus justifying a closer look.

 Representatives of the trucking industry, meanwhile, insist that the proposal isn't a shortcut just to keep trucks rolling unhindered by inspectors.